 Install Lollipop Factory Image on Nexus 10

 - Download and extract the fastboot file on your PC.
 You’ll get the following file:

 - Extract the mantaray-lrx21p-factory-ad2499ea.tgz file to the same folder where you extracted the adb-fastboot files.
 You’ll get another compressed file, extract it as well in the adb folder.
 Now you’ll get the following files:

 - bootloader image

 - Boot your Nexus 10 into bootloader mode:

 - Power off your Nexus 10

-- Press and hold volume Down + power button until you boot into bootloader mode.
+- Press and hold the Volume Down + power button until you boot into bootloader mode.

-- Connect your Nexus 10 to PC using an USB cable and make sure your device is detected.
+- Connect your Nexus 10 to PC using a USB cable and make sure your device is detected.
 If not, return back once you installed proper drivers on your PC.

 - Run the flash-all.bat/flash-all.sh/flash-base.sh script depending on your desktop OS.